rohanxminocha/credisafe/README.md

 # Project Explaination
 As the name suggests this repository is an classifies credit card transactions as fraudulent or genuine.
 It implements Machine Learning by making use of two alogorithms: k-Nearest Neighbours and k-means clustering.

+## A few important aspects of the code:

 ### Data Cleaning
 The Data Cleaning part of the system requires finding the attributes that need to be handled based on the data visualization task.
 Functions should be developed as part of the data cleaning pipeline, and the dataset should be ready for further analysis.

 ### Data Visualization
 The Data Visualization aspect of the data analysis needs to visualize the dataset without cleaning the data and understand the distribution of the dataset.

+### Confusion Matrix
+The code also makes use of a confusion matrix to describe the performance of the classification model on a the data from creditcard.csv for which the true values are known.